For Maggie, keep dreaming big little sister.

-I took a step further into the water, the cold washing over my warm skin.
-It felt nice, until my foot hit something hard.
-I tripped, falling into the damp sand.
-I spit the grit out of my mouth and sat up, then brushed off my cutoff shorts and hands.
-I shook my hair out, and thought about cutting it.
-It was a nice color; brown, like my mother's, but it would be much easier to take care of if it was shorter.
-I looked down at my feet to see what I’d tripped on.
-It was a green bottle, half buried in the sand.
+A forceful wave rose above the shore and crashed against my waist, knocking me down.
+I picked myself up and spit the grit out of my mouth, then brushed off my shorts and hands.
+I shook my hair out and thought about cutting it.
+It was a nice color; brown, like my mother's, but it would be much easier to take care of if it were shorter.
+In front of me a green bottle had been surfaced, settled almost completely hidden in the sand.
 I pulled it out and something clanked inside.
-The lip was broken so I'd have to pry the cork to get it out.
+The lip was broken, and I'd have to pry the cork to get it out.
 My phone rang.
 I fumbled for it in my back pocket.
+Reading the caller ID I hurried towards one of the changing rooms.

 "Hey, Nikki, Mom and I are leaving.
 We’ll be back by ten.
 Make sure you finish your homework."